People Working at Desks in Office

 How to Appoint or Change a Registered Agent

-Before business owners give a state their registered agent information, it’s important that they talk with the commercial registered agent and sign up for a service plan.
-Sometimes, registered agents that do formation filings will include registered agent services at no charge for a period of time after a business uses them to handle their business registration documents.
+Before you inform the state of your appointed registered agent, it’s important to talk with the commercial registered agent and sign up for a service plan.
+Sometimes, registered agents that do formation filings will include registered agent services at no charge for a period of time after you use them to handle prepare, and file your business registration documents.
+Some commercial registered agents also provide discounts to companies that have multiple entities, have multiple locations, or have signed up for a multi-year contract.

-Not Sure What’s Required in Your State?
+What’s Required in Your State?

 If you’re not sure what’s required in your state of formation, click on a state below to learn more.
 We’ve provided detailed registered agent information by state to help you stay in compliance.